 5. Bamfords Auctioneers and Valuers Ltd. at its absolute discretion has the right to refuse admission to its premises or attendance at its auctions by any person.N.B.
 References to ’The Auctioneer’ and ’The Auctioneers’ include Bamfords Auctioneers and Valuers Ltd., its directors, employees, consultants, servants and agents.IMPORTANT NOTICE TO BIDDERS AND BUYERSTerms.Your attention is drawn to the Terms of Sale by Auction and Conditions of Business.

 Buyer’s Premium.
-A Buyer’s Premium at the rate of 21% plus VAT, depending on sale, will be charged on the hammer price of each lot purchased.
+A Buyer’s Premium at the rate of 24.75% plus VAT, will be charged on the hammer price of each lot purchased.
 Some items, such as books and unframed maps, however, are zero-rated for VAT and, therefore, no VAT will be payable by buyers on the Buyer’s Premium for lots consisting solely of books or unframed maps.

 Bidding.New bidders may have to provide proof of identification and address and valid debit or credit card details as security.
 Live online bidding is available via www.the-saleroom.com, which attracts an additional charge of 5.5% plus VAT on the hammer price of each lot purchased.